-- Time is needed for a properly engaging and involving process with service users and carers; - Place based planning is still emerging and our work needs to be firmly sited in place based discussions; - Further work is needed to align with long term commissioning plans and provider collaborative and plans for those are still emerging; - The CBUs themselves want more time to think and work through a fully owned approach.
+- Place based planning is still emerging and our work needs to be firmly sited in place based discussions;

+Further work is needed to align with long term provider collaborative and all the pro - Further work is needed to align with long term commissioning plans and provider collaborative and plans for those are still emorgia. - The CBUs themselves want more time to think and work through a July owned approach.

-We are proposing that work continues over the coming months, with an aim to conclude and present our proposals to the Board in the autumn.
+We are proposing that work continues over the coming months, conclude and present our proposals to the Board in the autumn.
 The Board will be engaged in discussions throughout this process, and the intention is to use part of our planned organisation wide event on 3rd March to share progress across the organisation.